TriDF: Triplane-Accelerated Density Fields for Few-Shot Remote Sensing Novel View Synthesis: Experiments

 \subsection{Comparison to Other Methods}

 The quantitative and qualitative comparison results on the LEVIR-NVS dataset are presented in Table~\ref{tab:result_comparison} and Fig.~\ref{fig:vis_result}, respectively.
-Our approach achieves superior performance across all three evaluation metrics when compared to both alternative scene representation methods and state-of-the-art few-shot NeRF approaches.
+Our approach achieves superior performance on PSNR and SSIM metrics when compared to both alternative scene representation methods and state-of-the-art few-shot NeRF approaches.
 Detailed performance metrics for individual scenes are provided in Table~\ref{tab:detailed_result}.